peter-jim/Clock-SoulBind-Points/README.md

-# Clock-SoulBind-Points (CSBP)
+# causality-client-js

-A decentralized invitation system based on Verifiable Logical Clock and Nostr protocol.
+JavaScript client library for Causality Protocol - A decentralized invitation system based on Verifiable Logical Clock and Nostr protocol.

 ## Features